 This is a single track castellated stone viaduct of ten arches in the Pass of Killiecrankie.
-Each arch is 35ft long.
+The viaduct is 109 yds long and each arch is 35ft long, 54 ft above the River Garry.
+The Garry is not crossed, the viaduct runs alongside it on very steep ground of the north/east bank.

 To the immediate north the line enters Killiecrankie Tunnel before emerging at the former Killiecrankie station.